Thank you for considering Washington State University. We want to see you on campus someday soon.

 Evaluation and Translation

-When you send official transcripts to the International Undergraduate Admissions Office at Washington State University, we will complete the credential/transcript evaluation for you.
+When you send transcripts to the International Undergraduate Admissions Office at Washington State University, we will complete the credential/transcript evaluation for you.
 This is an important part of the admission process.
-Our credential evaluators will review your transcripts from your high school and convert them to a U.S. grading scale and determine your grade point average (GPA).
+Our credential evaluators will review your transcripts from your high school and convert them to a U.S. grading scale to determine your grade point average (GPA).
 We will use this GPA to determine your admission eligibility.
 This Country Scales guide is used for evaluation purposes by WSU International Admissions and is supplied for reference.
 This guide will help you to understand the minimum grades or examination results required for admission for each country.
 This is not a comprehensive list.
 If you have questions about the country scales please contact us.

 As part of your application, you will need to provide verification of financial support for at least one year of tuition and expenses.
 This support may be provided through any combination of personal or sponsored funds.